FabrizioAdi/AddTravel-Ireland/README.md

 Creating a website is an adventure and a real challenge.
 The greatest joy, however, is the moment when everything that has been done works without any problems :P Reflecting on the whole aspect of the website, I know that I could have made the code clearer and more readable, I think there is a lot of mess there.
 But it is a great lesson for the future.
 In my opinion, the website looks very good visually and that's what it's about.

 ## Reference Links

+##### Acknowledgements

+Also thank you to the Code Institute slack channel, tutor Kasia and mentor Precious Ijege.

 ## Author Info
 FabrizioAdi